Travel | Purchase Card | SmartData OnLine | Miscellaneous

 I allocate the transactions for several cardholders each month, how can I do this through SDG2?

 When requesting access, indicate the cardholders in which you need access.
-Advise the Accounts Payable Manager whenever you need to remove or add cardholders from your access.
+Advise the PCard Specialist or the Accounts Payable Manager whenever you need to remove or add cardholders from your access.

 How does my supervisor approve the transactions I process in SDG2?

 Your supervisor can request access to your account in SDG2 but their approval is not required.
 Their approval is only required on the actual statement itself each month.
-A best practice we suggest is to allocate your transactions in SDG2, then print out the Expense Report through SDG2 and attach it to your statement each month for your supervisor's review.
+A best practice we suggest is to allocate your transactions in SDG2, then print out the Accounting Code Detail report through SDG2 and attach it to your statement each month for your supervisor's review.

 What if I need to modify any of the allocations I previously entered in SDG2?

 If it is BEFORE the 15th of the month following the statement end date, you can modify as much as necessary.
 AFTER the 15th, you will need to submit a Journal Voucher to the Accounting department to process the change.
-Please note that SDG2 will allow you to make changes after the 15th, however, they will NOT be processed.
+Please note that SDG2 will allow you to make changes after the 15th, however, they will NOT be processed and uploaded to Banner.